-Introduction: Importance of electric power, power system components, Growth of Power systems in India, power supply network, effect of voltage in conductor size, comparison of conductor vol. in typical systems elementary high voltage DC transmission and its advantages and disadvantages.
+Introduction: Power supply network, effect of voltage in conductor size, comparison of conductor vol. in typical systems elementary high voltage DC transmission and its advantages and disadvantages.
+Structure of a power system: Bulk Power Grids and Microgrids.

 Supply System: Introduction to Transmission and Distribution systems, Comparison between DC and AC systems for Transmission and Distribution, comparison of cost of conductors, choice of working voltage for transmission and distribution, economic size of conductors-Kelvin's law, Radial and mesh distribution networks, Voltage regulation.